 The Anglo Saxon cross shaft has no decoration on the back and one side which is unusual.
 Similar crosses dating from the 10th century found at Bakewell have pagan panels on two adjacent faces with Christian panels on the opposing faces, which is typical of this time indicating conflation of the religions of the pagan Norse with the Christian Saxon.
 Perhaps two faces of Hawksworth’s cross shaft were similarly carved with pagan decoration which was removed when the stone was re-worked to cut out the square rebate for use as a lintel with the tympanum above it.
 This is the view in the National Monuments entry which records that two faces of the cross shaft were destroyed when it was used as a lintel by the Normans.
-In another local example, portions of a very similar Saxon cross found at East Bridgford lost the patterns on the back and one side when the stone was re-cut and used to form an arch of a window by the Normans who did not want their architecture to show artistic symbols of their Anglo Saxon predecessors.

 Although the information is limited, when considered together the historical and archaeological evidence suggests that an earlier church building dedicated to St Edmund may have existed on the same site before the current building was founded in Norman times.
 The historian JT Godfrey was of the opinion that the original church at Hawksworth was of Saxon or Danish origin but no archaeological surveys have been carried out to look for an earlier building.
 There is now no visible evidence of an Anglo Saxon church in Hawksworth and the oldest part of the existing building appears to date from around 1150.